-In principle, anyone can be appointed or elected as a director of a company, however the Companies Act contains a number of grounds which disqualify a person from being appointed.
+In principle, anyone can be appointed or elected as a director of a company, however, the Companies Act contains a number of grounds that disqualify a person from being appointed.
 A company’s MOI may also provide additional grounds for ineligibility or disqualification, and/or minimum qualifications to be met in order for an individual to become a director of the company.

-While it is usually the directors themselves who identify and nominate a new director to be elected, it is the responsibility of the shareholders to evaluate and legally appoint / elect each new director.
-In terms of the Companies Act, each director must be voted on by a separate resolution at a general meeting of the company (or by way of written “round robin” resolution).
+While it is usually the directors themselves who identify and nominate a new director to be elected, it is the responsibility of the shareholders to evaluate and legally appoint/elect each new director.
+In terms of the Companies Act, each director must be voted on by a separate resolution at a general meeting of the company (or by way of a written “round-robin” resolution).
 Once elected, the person will only become a director once his or her written consent to serve as a director has been delivered to the company.

 In relation to a profit company, other than a state-owned company, the company’s MOI must provide for the election by shareholders of at least 50% of the directors, and 50% of any alternate directors.
 In addition, the company’s MOI may –

 - authorise one or more named persons to appoint and remove one or more directors;

 - provide for one or more persons to be ex officio directors of the company (for example, the CEO); and